 The brownfield approach is a popular method for upgrading existing SAP S/4HANA systems that have been in use for at least a year.
 This method allows businesses to take advantage of new features without disrupting current processes.
 Brownfield migration involves upgrading the hardware and software of an existing system with minimal disruption to the legacy systems.
 This approach is faster and less expensive than building a new system from scratch.
 Brownfield migration is a strategic approach to updating systems without disrupting operations or wasting resources.
 Unlike greenfield projects, which start fresh, brownfield migration leverages existing infrastructure to transition to newer systems or technologies.
 This cost-effective and practical approach optimizes systems while minimizing downtime, ensuring a seamless transition and a competitive advantage.

-Advantages of brownfield deployment include:
+Advantages of brownfield approach include:

 • Faster deployment times